OleksiyRudenko/s10n/CONTRIBUTING.md

 - run `yarn test` to test the code
 - update `CHANGELOG.md`

-Open a pull request to review changes.
+Open a pull request to have the changes reviewed and approved.

-Once approved commits in a PR get squashed and rebased onto the `master` branch.
+Once approved commits in a PR get squashed and rebased onto or otherwise merged into the `master` branch.

 ## Release process

-Every commit in master constitutes a new version of the library.
+Every change to the library core codebase or its dependencies (e.g. dependency upgrades) merged into `master` constitutes a new version of the library.

+> Changes to the documentation or auxiliary codebase
+> (e.g. sandbox app) may be merged into `master`
+> yet not marked as a release.

 This project adheres to
 [Semantic Versioning](http://semver.org/spec/v2.0.0.html)